sahwar/Bulogos/GovoritelBG-ss.md

 **NOTE1:** There will also be a `--argument` to use several dictionary datasets of pre-recorded human-speaker-voice-pronounced speech audio-file recordings of _whole-words & whole-phrases_ for even better-sounding output audio-file generated by this app (a user can also change (replace) those files OR supply a new, user-generated (manually recorded&edited) dictionary of such speaker-voice datasets.

-**NOTE2:** One of the config files will have NVDA-like JSON-based instructions on how to pronounce punctuation and basic post-generation speech-filters for e.g. speech-quality shifting for emphasis, questions, exclamations, quotations within the text, etc.).
+**NOTE2:** One of the config files will have NVDA-like JSON-based instructions on how to pronounce punctuation and basic post-generation speech-filters for e.g. speech-quality shifting for emphasis, questions, exclamations, quotations within the text, Markov-chain audio-filters, Fast Fourier Transform audio-filters, pitch filters, etc.).

 **NOTE3:** The end-user may produce his/her own language&specific human-speaker-voice audio-recodings speech-segments (&hundreds-of-files-or-more dictionary of whole-word&whole-phrase audio-file recordings) to use with the app via another `--argument` if they don't like the default&supplied human-speaker(s) dataset audio-files used in the concatenation for the generation of the final output speech-synthesis audio-file.